 At Friends of Women Foundation, social workers and lawyers offer support for women escaping domestic violence.

 386/61-62 Ratchadapisek 42, Ratchada Road Latyao, Jatuchak, Bangkok, 10900

 Tel: 02 513 1001 Fax: 02 513 1929

 Cover photo: Bankok Rising, a feminist group of local and expat women who raise funds and awareness to combat violence against women.
-Each year, they put on a production of The Vagina Monologues, donating the proceeds to Baan Phak Phing, a shelter for abused women and girls in Chiang Mai.
+Each year, they put on a production of The Vagina Monologues, donating the proceeds to Baan Phak Phing, a shelter for women and girls who have experienced abuse in Chiang Mai.